FelipeNSantos/sentipt/README.md

 # sentipt
-Portuguese Port for the Vader Sentiment Analysis Script
+Portuguese Port for the Vader Sentiment Analysis Script, inspired by LeIA port but with more functionalities